neuralfirings/gocratic/README.md

 # GoCratic - Socratic Go Tutor

 GoCratic is a web-based Go (Baduk/Weiqi) learning platform designed for children and beginners.
-Unlike traditional engines that simply tell you the best move, GoCratic features **Panda Sensei**, an AI tutor powered by Google Gemini that uses the Socratic method to guide players toward finding the solution themselves.
+Unlike traditional engines that simply tell you the best move, GoCratic features **GoBot**, an AI tutor powered by Google Gemini that uses the Socratic method to guide players toward finding the solution themselves.

 ## Features

-### 🐼 Socratic AI Tutor (Panda Sensei)
+### 🤖 Socratic AI Tutor (GoBot)
 *   **3-Level Hint System**:
     1.  **Guiding Question**: Highlights key areas (e.g., opponent's last move) and asks a question to prompt thinking.
     2.  **Options Analysis**: Suggests 2-3 plausible moves and explains the pros and cons of each.